byuflowlab/CoupledSystems.jl/docs/src/guide.md

 nothing #hide
 ```

-Since this package uses analytic expressions to propagate derivatives, the derivatives computed by this package combined with finite differencing are actually a couple orders of magnitude more accurate than those computed using finite differencing alone.
+Since this package uses analytic expressions to propagate derivatives, the derivatives computed by this package combined with finite differencing are actually more accurate than those computed using finite differencing alone.

 ```@example guide
 error = dydx - dydx_ad